-Remember, when you’re deciding what to list your property for, you need to keep your greed under control.
+Remember, when deciding what to list your property for, you need to keep your greed under control.
 I know this is easier said than done, but the fact is—you need to leave some meat on the bone for your buyer.
-If you bought this property for the right price in the first place, there is no reason you can’t pass some free real estate equity on to your buyer.
+If you bought this property for the right price in the first place, there is no reason you can't pass some free real estate equity on to your buyer.

-At the end of the day, a great price is usually going to be your most powerful selling proposition—this is what will drive people to buy from you.
-Be sure that you’re delivering excessive value to your buyers and, most importantly, make sure they can see it.
+At the end of the day, a great price will usually be your most powerful selling proposition—this will drive people to buy from you.
+Be sure you're delivering excessive value to your buyers and, most importantly, make sure they can see it.

 5. Strong, Relentless Promotion

-At the end of the day, all of the above-mentioned fundamentals will mean nothing unless you get your listing in front of people.
+All the fundamentals mentioned above will mean nothing unless you get your listing in front of people.
 A LOT of people.

 Depending on your situation, you may want to list your property with a real estate agent.
 Don't forget, there are all kinds of paid real estate listing sites that can reach a much larger (and serious) audience.

 Promotion is probably the most important fundamental thing that makes this list come full circle.
 There's no point in promoting until you have an awesome listing to show the world, and there's no point in creating an awesome listing if you're not going to promote it!
 These things go hand-in-hand.

 BONUS: Offer Seller Financing

-It’s no secret that seller financing is a huge money-maker.
-A lot of investors use it because it can multiply their profitability many times over, but perhaps the more important reason is that it’s also an extremely potent selling tool that can open up the doors of opportunity for A LOT of buyers who would otherwise be completely unable to buy your property.
+It's no secret that seller financing is a huge money-maker.
+Many investors use it because it can multiply their profitability many times over.
+Still, perhaps the more important reason is that it's also an extremely potent selling tool that can open up the doors of opportunity for A LOT of buyers who would otherwise be completely unable to buy your property.